paterit/django-microservice-template/docs/source/for_developers.rst

 Below is description how to use it in local development and production.

-Requirements for ElasticSerch to work.
+Requirements for ElasticSearch to work.
 ---------------------------------------

 In order to have ElasticSearch working you have to set on your host for {{ project_name }}-logs container::